 Alps 2 Ocean section bike trail

 The next day was my last full day in the area and another stunner!
 I packed food and water, got my bike (named Nigel for some unknown reason, but bikes need names too, right?!) ready, and set off to ride the Alps 2 Ocean section.
 It goes from White Horse Hill campsite to Mount Cook Airport.
 It is an easy 7.4km ride, taking approx 1hr 37 min average.

 If you plan to continue the A2O ride, you need to take a short helicopter ride across the Tasman River.
 I was just doing this section there and back again this time.
 At some point, I really want to do the full trail.
 The trail is ever so slightly downhill on the way towards the airport, which I didn’t notice until I was on my way back.

 The scenery the entire way is just stunning.
 I was rolling along, looking around me, still not quite believing I was actually there!
 I stopped off by the river to have a drink and just sat for a while, watching some tiny birds flit around over the water and listening to the river rushing over the rocks.

 When I arrived at the airport, I took another break.
 Then I turned and headed back.
 The slight gradient didn’t warrant turning on Nigel’s electric mode.
 That evening I decided to walk to Kea Point again.
-I set off quite late in the afternoon, so knew it would be a there and back walk with no time to sit for long, but it’s still a lovely walk.
+I set off quite late in the afternoon, so I knew it would be a there-and-back walk with no time to sit for long, but it’s still a lovely walk.
 This time I didn’t see any keas, but the scenery was enough.

 Red Tarns Walk